 Stacey is a dynamic therapist who has been working with children and their families in clinical and community settings for about 8 years.
 She received her master’s degree in Social Work specializing in Mental Health and Health from the University of Toronto in 2018.
 Since graduation, Stacey has worked with infants, children and youth experiencing a range of emotional and behavioural difficulties, including emotional dysregulation, impulsivity, low self-esteem, bereavement, suicidal ideation, self-harm, and social difficulties.
 She is additionally well-versed in working with individuals struggling with histories of anxiety, substance abuse, depression, and/or trauma.

 Over the years Stacey has had the benefit of working with diverse groups of people across various social service settings within and outside of Canada.
 She has worked as a women’s outreach worker to support women in the community to navigate everyday challenges and learn basic skills to help them thrive.
 She has also worked as an instructional therapist for children diagnosed with Autism Spectrum Disorder, learning disabilities and other developmental delays.
 Stacey further expanded her experience with a position at a residential program for youth where she had the opportunity to connect with young parents and families, thus enabling her to gain insight to some of the complex issues within the Child Welfare System.
-Between 2017- 2018, Stacey participated in the Health Promotions Program at Fred Victor as a co-facilitator to a Peer Support group, a Women’s Wellness series and a Seeking Safety men’s group for PTSD.
+Between 2017- 2018, Stacey participated in the Health Promotions Program at Fred Victor as a co-facilitator to a Peer Support group, a Women’s Wellness series and a Seeking Safety men’s group for PTSD at St. Michael’s Hospital.

 Outside of work, Stacey enjoys experimenting in the kitchen and testing her hand at photography.
 She also enjoys travelling, listening to music, baking, hiking, spending time outdoors and trying out new recipes.